 Chemical Hair Straighteners & Cancer Risks

 Recent medical studies link chemical hair straighteners and cancer, especially uterine cancer.
-Certain chemicals in hair relaxers are carcinogens and disrupt the reproductive system and may increase the risk of cancer.
+Certain chemicals in hair relaxers are known to have toxic effects on the body such as affecting reproduction and potentially increasing cancer risk.
 Black women are heavy users of these products and experience the highest risk.

 This is an active lawsuit

-See If You Qualify for a Hair Straighteners Lawsuit
+See If You Qualify for a Hair Relaxer Lawsuit

-If you or a loved one developed cancer after using chemical hair straighteners, you may be entitled to compensation.
+If you or a loved one developed cancer after using chemical hair relaxers, you may be entitled to compensation.
 Get a free case review today.

 • A+BBB Rating